LunarLambda/changed/README.md

-`Cd`: A "smart pointer" that tracks changes to the data it owns.
+`Cd`: A wrapper type that tracks mutable borrows of the data it owns.

 ## Usage
 ```